deltachat/securejoin/source/new.rst

 about how much they trust their peers.

-Therefore two strategies remain that have different security implications:
+Therefore two strategies remain that have different security implications.

+Delta Chat chose the
+"Ignoring infiltrators, focusing on message transport attacks first" strategy.

 - **Restricting verification reuse accross groups** Since we share the content of the group